-If you are exceeding expectations then double down on your efforts, or if you notice areas for improvement you can tweak and optimize your content strategy.
+If you’re exceeding expectations then double down on your efforts, or if you notice areas for improvement you can tweak and optimize your content strategy.

-- Owned media is the home of your content – this is where as a brand you have complete control so to be sure to use it as your company’s mouthpiece
+- Owned media is the home of your content – you have full control of the message, channel, and distribution.

-- Owned media can be used to address each phase of the buyer journey – coupled with the correct distribution channel, owned media has the ability to create a dialogue with customers as they move down the funnel
+- Owned media can be used to address each phase of the buyer journey.
+It can help widen your reach and create a dialogue with customers as they move down the funnel.